 Your home folder contains many files and folders that apps on your Mac have permission to read or modify.
 If you use Get Info or other methods to change those permissions, you could experience issues such as these:

 - Changes that you make in System Preferences aren't saved after you quit System Preferences.

 - Changes that you make to the Dock aren't saved after you log out of your user account.

-- Finder or app windows that were open the last time you logged out or quit the app (before you changed permissions) open again after you log in or open the app.
+- Windows that were open the last time you logged out or quit an app (before you changed permissions) open again after you log in or open the app.

 - You're asked for an administrator name and password when moving certain items in the home folder.

 - You repeatedly get a message that macOS needs to repair your Library to run applications.